 Tissue plasminogen activator (alteplase): Alteplase is a protein that breaks down blood clots.
 Delivered intravenously, this treatment is often the first step in treating ischemic strokes.
 When administered quickly (within 3 hours), alteplase can increase the likelihood of a full recovery with few or no long-term effects.
 Unfortunately, the protein can only be used within three hours of having a stroke, meaning many patients miss the window.

-Endovascular thrombectomy: This procedure uses a catheter procedures are more invasive ways to remove a clot.
+Endovascular thrombectomy: This procedure uses a catheter and is a more invasive way to remove a clot.
 Doctors use a stent reliever to go into an artery and trap the clot in the spiral wire of the device to allow for a clean removal.

 After strokes, doctors may prescribe blood thinners (anticoagulants) like warfarin, Xarelto or Pradaxa to patients to help prevent the formation of future blood clots.
 However, these drugs can lead to severe bleeding side effects that patients should be aware of.
 In the case of Xarelto, there is no antidote available to reverse the effects of the drug, and patients are at risk of deadly internal bleeding.
 A lack of warning information combined with these health risks lead to a $650 million Pradaxa lawsuit settlement, and thousands of Xarelto lawsuits.

 Other prescription medications may help to control underlying conditions that caused the blood clot in the first place, or symptoms and aftereffects of the stroke.